THE ULTIMATE GUIDE TO CRATE TRAINING YOUR PUPPY (2023)

 When Should You Start Crate Training a Puppy?

 We recommend crate training your puppy from 8 weeks old – so, pretty much as soon as you bring them home!
-This gives your puppy plenty of time to get familiar with their crate, which will help them feel more relaxed and settled in your home.It’s a great idea to have your crate set up before the puppy even gets through your front door, so you can introduce them to their crate right away.
-Keep the crate open during the day, so they can go in and out of it as they please.
-Don’t keep them in their crate for long periods of time in the beginning, as they need to get used to it gradually.
+This gives your puppy plenty of time to get familiar with their crate, which will help them feel more relaxed and settled in your home.

 WHAT ARE THE BENEFITS OF CRATE TRAINING?

 To explain why crate training a puppy is so important, we’ve created a detailed list outlining the benefits.
-Let’s get started
+Let’s get started.

 1. Crate Training Helps A Puppy With HOUSE TRAINING

 When your puppy wants to go, they may whine and scratch at the crate.
-Whenever you see this behavior, it's important to act quickly by leading them to their designated potty area outside.
+Whenever you see this behavior, it's important to act quickly by leading them to their designated toilet area outside.
 Remember, they can’t hold on for long!

 2. Crate Training Can Help With Separation Anxiety: